ShahAlom47/Assignment-9-Authentication/README.md

 - **Smooth User Experience:** Animations in the navbar and estate cards enhance the user experience.
 - **Image Slides:** The homepage features a banner with image slides showcasing properties.
 - **Authentication:** Firebase is used for authentication, providing features like user sign-in and error message display using React-Toastify.
+- **Bookmark Properties:** Users can bookmark properties they are interested in, allowing them to easily access them later.
+The bookmarked properties are stored locally using browser's local storage, ensuring quick access and persistence even after closing the browser window.

 ## Usage